sc0ps/ESP8266-GPS-UDP-tracker/README.md

 ## License and Source Code

 The source code is not public.

 You may:
 - Flash and use the provided `.bin` firmware for personal or educational purposes.
 - Share the compiled `.bin` file unmodified.

-You may not:
+You may **not**:
 - Redistribute modified versions of this firmware.
 - Use it commercially or include it in other projects without written permission.

 ---

 ## Future Development

 - Optional configuration of RX/TX and LED pins via web interface
-- Shark-fin GPS antenna version on Printables
+- Integration with additional mapping software

 ---

 ## Author

-Scops Owl Designs
+**Scops Owl Designs**
 GitHub: [https://github.com/sc0ps/ESP8266-GPS-UDP-tracker](https://github.com/sc0ps/ESP8266-GPS-UDP-tracker)

 ---